 One of the reasons behind the extension of cycles came from the increased use of floating platform ships to process or store offshore oil.
 These have a very high number of cycles.
 The current way this is handled is by using the DNV (Det Norske Veritas) system.
-That method uses an S-N slope of $-\frac{1}{3}$, and is in agreement with the general approach used in Europe.
+That method uses an S-N slope of $-\frac{1}{3}$, and is in agreement with the general approach used in

+Europe.
 It contrasts with the slope of $-\frac{1}{5}$, which the ASME piping codes adopted from the work of A. R. Markl.
 It has proven successful with the low-cycle work for which it was intended.
-Piping codes are examined with the proper approach for higher cycles to accommodate the growing need for high-cycle analysis.
+The proper approach for higher cycles is examined within the piping codes to accommodate the growing need for high-cycle analysis.

 Platform ships have extensive piping and the wave action is significantly more frequent than one wave cycle a day.
 So there is a need to increase the number of cycles and in effect reduce the stress range as the stress reduction factor goes down drastically.
-Fortunately, for that industry there is rarely high temperature and thus lower stress involved.
-However, if one does a little checking the highest number of cycles, 109, still translates in a 20-year life to something like 1.5 cycles per second, which is lower than expected vibration from an electric motor.
+Fortunately, for that industry there is rarely high temperatures and thus lower stress is involved.
+However, if one does a little checking, the highest number of cycles, 10^9 , still translates in a 20-year life to something like 1.5 cycles per second, which is lower than expected vibration from an electric motor.

 This is to say that it is not vibration as we have come to know it.
-The most common vibration that might be encountered is from an electric motor that is slightly imbalanced and has somewhere around 3600 RPMs (revolutions per minute).
-This translates into something like 1.9 E^9 cycles per year.
+The most common vibration that might be encountered is from an electric motor that is slightly imbalanced and has somewhere around 3600 RPM (revolutions per minute).
+This translates into something like 1.9 e9 cycles per year.
 That is a far cry from even a 20-year life.
-In fact, it is relatively safe to say that without proper protection, most things are subject to vibration fail much sooner.
+In fact, it is relatively safe to say that without proper protection, most things are subject to vibration failure much sooner.

 The B31 codes approach vibration in an indirect manner.
 They recognize what is called severe cyclic conditions.
-It is defined in B31.3, which is the code that seems most involved with cyclic loading, as any cycle that produces a stress range in excess of 0.85 times the S_A , allowable stress range.
+It is defined in B31.3, which is the code that seems most involved with cyclic loading, as any cycle that produces a stress range in excess of 0.85 times the allowable stress range, S_A .
 This can be taken as a working definition of a vibration load.
-For example, calculate a stress range reduction factor for a vibration from a 3600-RPM motor.
+For example, let's calculate a stress range reduction factor for a vibration from a 3600-RPM motor.

-For 3600 RPMs for a life cycle of 6 months (this assumes that there would be periodic inspections that would allow corrective action at that time-frame), the design number of cycles from the vibration would be 3600 × 60 min/hr × 24 hrs/day × 182 days/6 months = 9.4 E8 cycles.
-Plug that into the equation $f = 6(N)^{-0.2}$ and you find a factor of 0.096.
+For 3600 RPM for a life cycle of 6 months (this assumes that there would be periodic inspections that would allow corrective action at that time), the number of cycles according to the design from the vibration would be $3600 \times 60 \text{ min/hr} \times 24 \text{ hrs/day} \times 182 \text{ days/6 months} = 9.4 e8 \text{ cycles.
+Plug that into the equation } f = 6(N)^{-0.2}$ and you find a factor of 0.096.

-For a calculated S_A of say 12,000 psi (82,737 kPa) multiplied by the factor, you get a range of 1152 psi (7948 kPa).
+For a calculated S_A of, say, 12,000 psi (82,737 kPa) multiplied by the factor, you get a range of 1152 psi (7948 kPa).
 Then 0.85 of that would be 979 psi (6749 kPa).

-The question then becomes, What kind of moment from vibration creates that stress in the component?
+The question then becomes: What kind of moment from vibration creates that stress in the component?
 We will discuss that in more detail later.